MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-microsoft-defender-antivirus.md

 <td >
 Starting with platform version 4.18.2207.7, the default behavior of dynamic signature expiration reporting changes to reduce potential 2011 event notification flooding.
 <dl>
 <dt>**Change to dynamic signature event reporting default behavior.** When a dynamic signature is received by MDE, a 2010 event is reported.
 However, when the dynamic signature expires or is manually deleted, a 2011 event is reported.
-In some cases, when a new signature is delivered to MDE sometimes hundreds of dynamic signatures will expire at the same time; therefor hundreds of 2011 events are reported.
+In some cases, when a new signature is delivered to MDE sometimes hundreds of dynamic signatures will expire at the same time; therefore hundreds of 2011 events are reported.
 The generation of so many 2011 events can cause a Security information and event management (SIEM) server to become flooded.</dt>
 <dt>To avoid the above situation - starting with platform version 4.18.2207.7 - by default, MDE will now _not_ report 2011 events:<ul>
 <li>This new default behavior is controlled by registry entry: `HKLM\SOFTWARE\Microsoft\Windows Defender\Reporting\EnableDynamicSignatureDroppedEventReporting`.</li>
 <li>The default value for **EnableDynamicSignatureDroppedEventReporting** is **false**, which means _2011 events are not reported_.
 If it's set to true, 2011 events are reported.</li>
 </ul>
 </dt>
-<dt>Because 2010 signature events are timely-distributed sporadically - and will not cause a spike - 2010 signature event behavior is unchanged.</dt>
+<dt>Because 2010 signature events are timely distributed sporadically - and will not cause a spike - 2010 signature event behavior is unchanged.</dt>
 </dl>
 </td>
 </tr>